danielcodes/kendama-collection/README.md

 * had this problem before where images become pixelated, resize images to 600x350 for a good fit
 * how to use pinta, use rectangle select, go to image up top and click crop to selection
 * using ajax to do a POST request, thanks to this article http://stackoverflow.com/questions/14908864/how-can-i-use-data-posted-from-ajax-in-flask
+* removing an image from the file system, 3 steps, cd into dir, check if image is there, delete it and change back to original dir path

 ## Notes